OWASP/Top10/2017/en/0x11-about-risks.md

 ## About risks

 During the creation of the OWASP Top 10 2017, we asked the community how they would like the issues to be presented.
-The overwhelming majority of respondants asked for risk-based ranking.
-It would be simpler for us to use prevalance only, or breach only ordering, because we have solid access data on that, but then we wouldn't be presenting risks.
+The overwhelming majority of respondents asked for risk-based ranking.
+It would be simpler for us to use prevalence only, or breach only ordering, because we have solid access data on that, but then we wouldn't be presenting risks.

 ISO 31000 is the international standard for risk management.
 We aim to adhere to that standard, but we only include technical impact, and not business impact.
 Every ISO 31000 compliant organization adopting the OWASP Top 10 should add their business impact to our calculations.
 Why is this important?
 Consider the case where a CMS is used as a public website by one organization, and as a health records system by another.
 The data asset, risks and threats are very different, and yet the software is the same.